The difference between ciò and cioè explained

-- Ciò che mi fa arrabbiare è che (formal) – What drive me crazy is that…
+- Ciò che mi fa arrabbiare è che (formal) – What drives me crazy is that…

-- Quello che mi fa arrabbiare (informal) – What drive me crazy is that…
+- Quello che mi fa arrabbiare (informal) – What drives me crazy is that…

 - Questo non è ciò che ti avevo detto di fare – This is not what I told you to do to (formal)